javajoy9/spring-notes/spring-intro/spring-intro.md

 # Introduction to Spring

+## Tight Coupling

+Tight coupling in software modules means they are highly dependent on each other, with changes in one module potentially requiring modifications in multiple other modules.
+This can make the system less flexible, harder to maintain, and hinder scalability and reusability.

+## Loose Coupling

+Loose coupling in software modules means they are relatively independent and have minimal dependencies on each other.
+They communicate through well-defined interfaces, which allows for flexibility, easier maintenance, and promotes scalability and reusability in the software system.

 ## Inversion of Control

 Inversion of Control is a principle in Software Engineering that transfer control of objects or portion of code to a framework or container.